frankjony17/react-complete-guide/README.md

 - Controlled vs Uncontrolled Components.
 ---

-### Section 10: Advanced: Handling Side Effects, Using Reducers & Using the Context API (side-effects-project)
+### Section 10: Advanced: Handling Side Effects, Using Reducers & Using the Context API (5-side-effects-project, 6-use-effect-project, 7-use-reducer-project)
 - What are "Side Effects" & Introducing useEffect.
 - useEffect & Dependencies.
 - What to add & Not to add as Dependencies.